FAQ

 Using my HIV self-test

 You will get instructions in your package that describe how to complete each part of the HIV self-test.
 You can find instructional videos and other information here.
-You can always reach the OraQuick® helpline 24/7 at 1-866-436-6527.

 Getting my results

-Once you take the test, you will be able to see your results within 20 minutes.
-You can find out more about reading the OraQuick® test results here.
+Once you take the test, you will be able to see your results within minutes.

 No worries!
 This happens sometimes.
 Let us know so we can help you get a new test by calling 628-899-4662 or emailng support@together.takemehome.org.